KuromeSama6/SuperSmashRhodes/README.md

 Arknights fan fight game.
 Early development.

-A community is available in Chinese.
-We are available in group chat 983598022.
+A group chat is available on QQ, in Chinese.
+The code for it is 983598022.